-The “St. Gallen Business Model Navigator” is a tool set that can be used to develop business models.
-Key principles of this tool set are free thinking (“There are no sacred cows.”), extensive use of creativity techniques, including recombination of possibilities, an iterative solution approach, and consistency.
+The “St. Gallen Business Model Navigator” is a tool set for developing business models.
+Key principles of this tool-set are free thinking (“There are no sacred cows.”), extensive use of creativity techniques, including recombination of possibilities, an iterative solution approach and consistency.
 Consistency between actual internal capabilities and realistic assumptions about competitive opportunities and customer perceptions of value is particularly important.

-In St. Gallen, 55 patterns for business models have been developed, which are components of the St. Gallen Business Model Navigator.
+In St. Gallen, 55 patterns for business models were developed, which are components of the St. Gallen Business Model Navigator.
 These patterns can be combined in a suitable way to form a coherent business model.
-These patterns are classified here according to the primary goal.
-But it is important to know that the decision for a pattern from the “pricing” area has implications for all other areas if it is to be implemented successfully.
-This is why an iterative approach and continuous fine-tuning of the chosen approaches are essential for a business model.
+Admittedly, these patterns are classified according to the primary goal in each case.
+But it is important to know that the decision for a pattern from oone area, for example “pricing”, has an impact on all other areas if it is to be implemented successfully.
+Therefore, an iterative approach and an ever further grinding of the chosen approaches are essential for a good business model.